Osaid10/DogVSCatImageClassifier/README.md

-this is the readme fiole for the project "Dog vs Cat Image classifier" this model was selected on kaggle the link for the dataset is down below: https://www.kaggle.com/competitions/dogs-vs-cats/data?select=test1.zip
+this is the readme fiole for the project "Dog vs Cat Image classifier" this model was selected on kaggle
+Since the dataset is too big I cant upload it on GitHub the link for the dataset is down below: https://www.kaggle.com/competitions/dogs-vs-cats/data?select=test1.zip